VIA University College: Campus Viborg

 VIA campus Viborg houses, among other departments, The Animation Workshop, which is considered one of the top animation schools in the world.
 TAW offers BA educations in Character Animation, Computer Graphic Arts and, since 2013, Graphic Storytelling.
-Apart from its education activities, TAW hosts the Viborg Animation Festival, the largest animation festival in Denmark.
+Apart from its educational activities, TAW hosts the Viborg Animation Festival, the largest animation festival in Denmark.

+Campus Silkeborg

+VIA campus, Silkeborg provides programmes related to teaching and nursing.

+Campus Herning

+Campus Herning houses Scandinavia's largest educational center within design and business aimed at the furniture, fashion and lifestyle industry.

+Campus Holstebro

+Campus Holstebro is an educational institution with health, educational, social work and technical educations.

 Degree Programmes

 The table below lists the various programmes, VIA offers in English.

 VIA Summer School

 Every year, VIA offers a variety of summer schools at Campus Horsens.
 The courses are taught in English.

 Partners universities and programmes

 VIA University College is engaged in various international research and development projects as the leading institution or as a partner.
 Projects are initiated under a variety of funding programmes and are often interdisciplinary and cross-sectorial yet always rooted within the educational fields of VIA's Faculties and Schools.